 We are a leading multi-purpose bank with limited liability organized under Mexican law.
 We provide a wide range of banking, securities and financial services to approximately 60,000 companies and government entities, and to over 19.0 million retail customers throughout Mexico.
-As of December 31, 2013, we had total assets of Ps.
-1,371,883 million, total deposits (including bank bonds) of Ps.
-712,585 million, stockholders' equity of Ps.
-125,780 million, and net income of Ps.
-30,825 million.
-As of December 31, 2013, based on total assets, loans and deposits, we were the largest bank in Mexico.
+As of June 30, 2014, we had total assets of Ps.
+1,473,044 million, total deposits (including bank bonds) of Ps.
+760,281 million, and our stockholders' equity was Ps.
+134,879 million.
+In 2013, our net income was Ps.
+30,825 million and for the first six months of 2014, our net income was Ps.
+13,641 million.
+As of June 30, 2014, based on total assets, loans and deposits, we were the largest bank in Mexico.

 We are the principal subsidiary of Grupo Financiero BBVA Bancomer S.A. de C.V., a Mexican financial services holding company ("GFBB").
 GFBB is controlled and substantially all of its capital stock is beneficially owned by Banco Bilbao Vizcaya Argentaria, S.A., a leading Spanish bank ("BBVA").
-As of December 31, 2013, we accounted for approximately 91% of GFBB's total assets and approximately 82% of GFBB's net income.
+As of June 30, 2014, we accounted for approximately 92% of GFBB's total assets and approximately 83% of GFBB's net income.

 We are focused on distributing our banking products and services efficiently.
-As of December 31, 2013, we distributed our products and services in Mexico for all of our banking units through a nationwide network of 1,794 branches, 7,749 automatic wholly-owned teller machines (ATMs) and 101,774 operating point of sale terminals (POS), as well as through mobile phone and internet banking.
-As of December 31, 2013, approximately 86% of our banking transactions were completed electronically, primarily through, ATMs and mobile phone and internet banking.
-We are present in all 32 Mexican states.
+As of June 30, 2014, we distributed our products and services in Mexico for all of our banking units through a nationwide network of 1,802 branches, 8,327 automatic wholly-owned teller machines (ATMs) and 109,074 operating point of sale terminals (POS), as well as through mobile phone and internet banking.
+As of June 30, 2014, approximately 88% of our banking transactions were completed electronically, primarily through ATMs and mobile phone and internet banking.
+We are present in all 31 Mexican states and in Mexico City (Federal District).

 Over the last three years, our commercial activity has grown at a higher average rate than Mexico's gross domestic product (GDP).
 From 2011 to 2013, compounded annual growth for our total performing loan portfolio and for our total deposits (including demand and time deposits) was 6.9% and 5.0%, respectively.
-During the same period, despite continued volatility in the global macroeconomic environment, our loan portfolio has grown while also maintaining sound asset quality.
-Our performing loan portfolio grew 8.8% in 2013, 5.2% in 2012 and 7.9% in 2011, each as compared to the previous year.
-Total non-performing loans as a percentage of total loans was 3.1% in 2013, 3.3% in 2012 and 3.1% in 2011.
+During the same period, despite volatility and the deterioration of the global macroeconomic environment, our loan portfolio has grown while maintaining asset quality.
+Our performing loan portfolio grew in the first six months of 2014 8.0%, 8.8% in 2013, 5.2% in 2012 and 7.9% in 2011, each as compared to the previous year.
+Total non-performing loans as a percentage of total loans was 3.1% in the first six months of 2014, 3.1% in 2013, 3.3% in 2012 and 3.1% in 2011.

-As of December 31, 2013, our performing commercial loan portfolio, which includes loans to corporations, enterprises and financial institutions and governmental entities, represented 52% of our total performing loan portfolio, while our consumer and credit card loan portfolio represented 26% of our total performing loan portfolio and our mortgage loan portfolio represented the remaining 22%.
+As of June 30, 2014, our performing commercial loan portfolio, which includes loans to corporations, enterprises and financial and governmental entities, represented 52% of our total performing loan portfolio, while our consumer and credit card loan portfolio represented 26% of our total performing loan portfolio and our mortgage loan portfolio represented the remaining 22%.